-Traditional Students.
-For traditional students, the academic year at OCU consists of two (2) semesters or terms (Fall and Spring) of about sixteen (16) weeks each, and a Summer term of about fourteen (14) weeks.
+The academic year at OCU consists of two (2) semesters or terms (Fall and Spring) of about sixteen (16) weeks each, and a Summer term of about fourteen (14) weeks.
 These terms/semesters may contain sessions of shorter lengths.
 For example:

-Each of the terms contain multiple five (5) week and eight (8) week online sessions.
+• Each of the terms contain multiple five (5) week and eight (8) week online sessions.